AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getExternalLinkInfo**(`parameters`): `Promise`\<[`LoginUrlInfo`](../modules/index.types.default.md#loginurlinfo)\>

 Returns information about an action to be done when the current user clicks an external link.
-Don't use this method for links from secret chats if web page preview is disabled in secret chats
+Don't use this method for links from secret chats if link preview is disabled in secret chats

 #### Parameters